Seguso: Seguso Vetri d’Arte

 Seguso Vetri d’Arte founded in 1933, quickly became one of the most important glass furnaces in Murano and the center of creative energy and technical innovation on the island during the mid twentieth century.

 After the Seguso Vetri d’Arte brand was sold by the Seguso family in 1974, current Seguso CEO, Gianluca Seguso was able to bring the brand, along with its rich trove of archives back into the hands of the Seguso family in 2007.
-Today Seguso still manufacturers and sells the iconical and timeless designs of Seguso Vetri d’Arte, under its historical name.
+Today Seguso still manufacturers and sells the iconic and timeless designs of Seguso Vetri d’Arte, under its historical name.

 Seguso Interiors

 Seguso Interiors is an innovative collection of lighting, furniture, and architectural elements created by Pierpaolo Seguso.
 The division is dedicated to the decoration and lighting of interiors projects, in a continuous challenge to go beyond the boundaries of production capabilities.
 Architects and Interior Designers find in Seguso Interiors a reality in which each project is conceived as a tailored suit.

 Its unique furniture design is the result of a patent received by Seguso Creative Director, Pierpaolo Seguso.